microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 When a Main package is registered for a user its manifested `<PackageDependency>` are resolved to specific packages and saved to disk.
 A Main package and its resolved package dependencies are referred to as a 'package graph'.
 When evaluating packages if Deployment sees there are no package graphs referencing a Framework package, Deployment may decide to remove the package from the system.
 This is a classic garbage collection model - an object (package) can be removed if there are no outstanding object references (dependencies in package graphs) for it.

 This 'garbage collection' evaluation is based on manifested dependencies.
-Packages used via Dynamic Dependencies express no such manifested depednency and are unknown to Deployment.
+Packages used via Dynamic Dependencies express no such manifested dependency and are unknown to Deployment.

 To prevent Deployment from prematurely removing a package a packaged application can add a `<PackageDependency>` on the Framework package.